OUR TEAM

 Jill is a passionate advocate for animal welfare and a lifelong lover of horses.
 She was raised in Australia and now lives in Egypt overseeing the daily running of the clinic and staff and helping volunteers meet their training goals.

-Dr Marianna
+Dr Edmundo

-Coordinator: Peru Wildlife Internship
+Coordinator and vet: Peru Wildlife Internship

 Coordinator: Thailand Vet Clinic